kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

   - cluster:logical-cluster-1
 ```
 This user will only be allowed to access resources in `logical-cluster-1`,
-falling back to be considered as user `system:anonymous` with group
+falling back to be considered as user `system:anonymous` with groups
-`system:authenticated` in all other logical clusters.
+`system:authenticated` and `system:cluster:logical-cluster-1` in all other logical clusters.

 Each extra field can contain multiple scopes, separated by a comma:
 ```yaml